-How to Recover your Architecture after Drift and Erosion
+How to recover your architecture after drift and erosion

 To effectively guide the evolution of a software system and ensure its long-term stability and maintainability, it’s crucial to understand the phenomena of architectural drift and erosion.

-In 2002, the internal motto at Danger, Inc. was “Ship or die.”
-This intense focus on delivery encapsulates a common sentiment in the software industry—get the product out the door.
-However, this approach can be misleading, suggesting that the job is done once the product ships.
+But this approach can also be misleading, suggesting that the job is done once the product ships.
 In reality, software is a living entity, continuously evolving to incorporate new technologies, comply with regulations, and satisfy emerging customer demands.

-Yet, if these ongoing changes are not meticulously managed, the underlying architecture begins to degrade, accumulating what is known as architectural debt.
 Over time, systems burdened with significant technical debt become increasingly challenging to maintain and adapt.

 “We rarely reward, recognize, or teach code stewardship the way that we do feature development skills.
-But code stewardship skills—documenting systems, recovering context from code, and designing for future changes—make the difference between a team that hums along for a decade or more and a team that repeatedly mires itself in declarations of code bankruptcy, rewrites, and despair.” - Chelsea Troy
+But code stewardship skills—documenting systems, recovering context from code, and designing for future changes—make the difference between a team that hums along for a decade or more and a team that repeatedly mires itself in declarations of code bankruptcy, rewrites, and despair.”

 Technical debt encapsulates the compromises and expedient choices made during software development that offer short-term benefits at the expense of long-term health.
 In other words, it’s a metaphor that reflects the accumulated consequences of past decisions and shortcuts in software development.